jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 `--job-name=minimap2` --> the name of the job (just for our convenience)

-`-o minimap2_o%A.log` --> request standard output log with job name (in this case "minimap2") & number (job number is generated automatically once job is submitted)
+`-o minimap2_o%A.log` --> request standard output log with job name (in this case "minimap2") & job number (job number is generated automatically once job is submitted)

 define what standard output is

-`-e minimap2_e%A.log` --> request standard error log with job name (in this case "minimap2") & number (job number is generated automatically once job is submitted)
+`-e minimap2_e%A.log` --> request standard error log with job name (in this case "minimap2") & job number (job number is generated automatically once job is submitted)

 standard error

 `--mail-type=fail,end` --> send an email when job fails or ends

 `--mail-user=email@uci.edu` --> which email to send to

+- why specifiy the run time?
+  example of
+- what is standard output and standard error?

 ---
 # Section 2